-With the ever-growing threat of quantum computers becoming available, cyber-agility will certainly be needed within the next 5-10 years.
+With the ever-growing threat of quantum computers becoming available, cyberagility will certainly be needed within the next 5-10 years.

 This challenge clearly becomes much more complex when managing tens or hundreds of credentials for each employee.
 Again, some form of multi-party re-provisioning service would be needed to let agencies handle FIDO credentials with the necessary level of automation.
+When considering FIDO authenticators it is important to recognize that they are not all equal.
+The FIDO architecture provides an attestation capability so that the authenticity and capabilities of each authenticator can be checked.